KDE/digikam-doc/setup_application/miscs_settings.rst

 Application Updates
 ~~~~~~~~~~~~~~~~~~~

-The **Updates** settings allows to tune how the check the online availablity of a new application version.
+The **Updates** settings allows to tune how the check the online availability of a new application version.
 You can select **Only For Stable Releases** which are official versions safe to use in production.
 Another choice is **Weekly Pre-Releases** which is proposed to tests quickly new features but not recommended to use in production as bugs can remain.

 The option **Use Version With Debug Symbols** allows to download version including debug symbols.
 This version is more heavy but can help developers to trace dysfunctions in debugger.

 Finally, on the bottom, a **Check Now** button allow to send a request for an update.
 The **Last check** date is indicated on the left side.
-If a new version is avaialble online, a dialog will appears as below.
+If a new version is available online, a dialog will appears as below.

 .. figure:: images/setup_update_new.webp
     :alt: